Celebrating 38 years!

 Ticket includes admission, a signed copy of the book, and complementary snacks and drinks.
 The event is located on the 2nd floor of The Book Loft and accessible by stairs only.
 Purchase your tickets here.

 Bob Allison is a Nassau County resident and has lived here in the county for almost fifty years.
-During this time he has created Fernandina Harbor Marina, served in locally countywide elected office, and pioneered most of the provisions of the current Nassau County Tree Ordinance.
+During this time he has created Fernandina Harbor Marina, served in a local countywide elected office, and pioneered most of the provisions of the current Nassau County Tree Ordinance.
 He was the first developer in the County to use tree surveys in the planning of residential land developments preserving several hundred acres of Nassau County's virgin oak canopy forests.
-With his wife, he manages the largest citrus groves in the county and 100% of their annual crop is given to charities managing local food banks and food give away programs.
+With his wife, he manages the largest citrus groves in the county and 100% of their annual crop is given to charities managing local food banks and food giveaway programs.
 His work in land development has had a major impact on Amelia Island and it includes lakes built, new roads imagined and built, and the construction of major large residential subdivisions on Amelia Island like Egans Bluff on Simmons Road.
+All proceeds from Bob's book signing will be donated to Community Hospice of Florida.

 Join us upstairs at The Book Loft for an author talk with Eliza Knight about her newest book, Lost in the Summer of '69.